bguidinger/Xrm.ReportScheduler/docs/INSTALL.md

    ![](./ReportRenderer_Azure_Create.png "New Registration")

 4. After the application registration is created, copy the Application ID.
+You will use this as the Client ID.

 5. Click Settings.